BobTheExplorer/BobTheExplorer/_posts/2021-05-24-Fort-Tilden.md

 ---
+header:
+  overlay_image: /assets/images/forttilden/fuckingplease.jpg
   excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
 layout:
 author_profile: true
 author: